MohamedElaraby99/tracker-tool/Ackee-master/docs/CORS headers.md

 ### Credentials

-The `Access-Control-Allow-Credentials` header tells the browser to include the `ackee_ignore` cookie in requests even when you're on a different (sub-)domain.
-This allows Ackee to ignore your own visits.
+The `Access-Control-Allow-Credentials` header tells the browser to include the `FikraTracker_ignore` cookie in requests even when you're on a different (sub-)domain.
+This allows FikraTracker to ignore your own visits.

-> ℹ️ Some browsers strictly block third-party cookies when Ackee runs on a different domain than the site you're visiting.
+> ℹ️ Some browsers strictly block third-party cookies when FikraTracker runs on a different domain than the site you're visiting.
 Therefore, it may happen that your own visits still find their way into your statistics.

 ```
 Access-Control-Allow-Credentials: true